marioToribi0/Global-Webscraper/README.md

 ## :dart: About ##

 Extract information from any website, taking in considered the pages inside the original website.
+Useful to ingest data to vectorized databases for RAG architectures or others alternatives for LLMs.

 ## :white_check_mark: Requirements ##